 The vast crypt, with its 12th- and 13th-century vaults, is Dublin’s oldest surviving structure and contains an exhibition on the Treasures of Christ Church.
 But the most comically bizarre attractionsare the mummified bodies of a cat and rat shown in a display case, which were trapped in an organ pipe in the 1860s, and who now chase after each other for eternity!

 Christ Church offers self-guided tours that include admission to the crypt and special exhibitions at a cost of 8 euros for adults.
-You can get a skip-the-line admission ticket for $9.11 per person to avoid the crowds.

 St. Patrick’s Cathedral

 The largest cathedral in Dublin, St. Patrick’s was built in honor of Ireland’s patron saint.
 Legend has it that St. Patrick baptized many converts at a well here in the 5th century.
 It is the longest church in the country, something that came in handy when Oliver Cromwell’s troops turned the church’s nave into a stable for their horses in the 17th century.

 Don’t miss the heraldic Choir of St. Patrick’s, decorated with colorful medieval banners, and look for the tomb of Jonathan Swift, who was dean of the church from 1713 to 1745, but is most famous for authoring such books as Gulliver’s Travels.